danielv14/flexbox-grid/readme.md

 The prefixes works the same way as the prefixes work in Bootstraps grid system.

+#### Reordering
+Columns can be reordered above certain media breakpoints.
+A column with the class of `col-md-last` will be displayed last in order for screen sizes larger than the medium breakpoint. `last` or `first` class values are available like this: `col-md-last` and `col-sm-first`

 ### Alignment
 Flexbox is a very powerful tool to set alignment with css and this grid system comes with helpful classes to set alignments of elements.
 The alignment helpers are for the `row` class since the parent determines how it's children should align.